kapa93/nodebb-plugin-recent-cards-min/README.md

 # Recent Cards plugin for NodeBB's Persona Theme
+### This version sets a minimum of 4 cards to be displayed.

 This is an addon for the Persona theme which adds a recent cards component to the header of the homepage.
 It's inspired by the previous default theme, Lavender, which used Modern UI styling for the category layout.